 This Year’s Theme “tobacco and lung health” focuses on increasing awareness on the negative impact of tobacco on people’s lung health, from cancer to chronic respiratory disease.
 The campaign also aims to call to action, advocating for effective approaches to lessen the tobacco usage and fight for tobacco control.

 World No Tobacco Day is a day for people, non-governmental organizations and governments organize various activities to make people aware of the health problems that tobacco use can cause.
 These activities include:

 - Public marches and demonstrations, often with vivid banners.

 - People going into public places to encourage people to stop smoking.

 - The introduction of bans on smoking in particular places or types of advertising.

 - Meetings for anti-tobacco campaigners.

-Tobacco is a product of the fresh leaves of nicotiana plants.
+Tobacco is a product of the fresh leaves of Nicotiana plants.
 It is used as an aid in spiritual ceremonies and a recreational drug.
-It originated in the Americas, but was introduced to Europe by Jean Nicot, the French ambassador to Portugal in 1559.
+It originated in America but was introduced to Europe by Jean Nicot, the French ambassador to Portugal in 1559.
 It quickly became popular and an important trade crop.

 Medical research made it clear during the 1900s that tobacco use increased the likelihood of many illnesses including heart attacks, strokes, Chronic Obstructive Pulmonary Disease (COPD), emphysema and many forms of cancer.
-This is true for all ways in which tobacco is used, including:
+This is true for always in which tobacco is used, including:

 - Cigarettes and cigars.